Restoring Microsoft Exchange Granular Restore Technology (GRT) enabled backup to a PST file using Backup Exec 2012

 - Choose Microsoft Exchange then then click on Microsoft Exchange Messages.

-- Click next and choose the mails/mailbox/mailboxes/ or Public folder items which you want to restore and click Next.
+- Click Next and choose the mail/mailbox/mailboxes/ or Public folder items to be restored.
+Click Next.

-- Choose second option and type the server name where you want to get the data restored as a PST.
-In this case, if you have Outlook installed on the Media server, type Localhost as the server name and choose the proper account who has admin rights on the server.
+- Choose the second option Redirect data to a different Microsoft Exchange server or DAG and type the server name where the data will be restored to as a PST.
+In this case, if Microsoft Outlook is installed on the media server, type Localhost as the server name and choose an account that has admin rights on the server.
 Then click Next.

-- Choose redirect to PST and browse to show the path.
-Even if browse to a different server, the path will be shown as only Drive Letter:\Folder name (e.g.: D:\Temp).
-It will create PST on the server which you mentioned in the 4th Step.
+- Choose Redirect to PST and browse to show the path.
+Even if browsing to a different server, the path will be shown only as Drive Letter:\Folder name (D:\Temp).
+It will create a PST file on the server entered in the previous step.
 Click Next.

 - Verify the Job Summary and click on Finish.

-- Once the restore completed, you can see the pst files at the destination location which you specified in the restore Job.
+- Once the restore has completed, the PST files will be visible at the destination location that was specified in the restore Job.

-Note: You can do a redirected restore of mailboxes or public folder items to a .PST, a Microsoft Outlook data file, that is compatible with Microsoft Outlook 2003, 2007, or 2010.
+Note: Redirected restores of mailboxes or public folder items to a .PST, a Microsoft Outlook data file, that is compatible with Microsoft Outlook 2003, 2007, or 2010 can be performed.
 The maximum size of the .PST file is 20 GB.
 If the restore exceeds the size limit, the PST files are numbered consecutively.
-If you restore the same Mailbox again and again, Backup Exec will create multiple copies of it with a number in brackets. e.g. (2)
+If the same Mailbox is restored multiple times, Backup Exec will create multiple copies of it with a number in brackets. e.g. (1) (2) (3) etc.